Last Updated on July 7, 2022

 9) Being Fit Makes You Feel Confident Naked

 Both anaerobic (weight training) and aerobic exercise improve body composition and reduce body fat.
-Regular physical activity helps to reach and maintain the physique and set weight you feel most comfortable at, so you feel more confident and secure in your own skin.
+Regular physical activity helps to reach and maintain the physique and a weight you feel most comfortable at, so you feel more confident and secure in your own skin.
+Feeling confident without clothes on helps improve feelings of self worth and security during intimacy, too.
+Exercise has also been proven to improve sex life.

 10) Being Fit Increases the Metabolism

 Anaerobic exercise, or strength training, increases muscle strength and mass.
 Lean muscle mass speeds the rate of energy use (aka calorie burn), resulting in an increased metabolism.
-An accelerated metabolism burns more calories and reduce body fat.
+Accelerated metabolism burns more calories and reduce body fat.

 11) Exercise Can Improve Your Sex Life